Mani

 Are there modern versions of Manichaeism?

-While Manichaeism as a distinct religion has largely disappeared, some of its ideas have influenced other religious movements.
-Elements of its dualistic worldview can be found in certain Gnostic and New Age beliefs today.
+While Manichaeism as a formal religion has largely disappeared, some of its ideas have influenced other religious movements.
+Elements of its dualistic worldview can be found in certain Gnostic and New Age beliefs, but no direct modern version of Manichaeism exists today.

 Is there anything Mani got right?

 Mani's emphasis on the struggle between good and evil resonates with many religious and philosophical traditions.
-His call for personal spiritual enlightenment and ethical living has been seen as a positive aspect of his teachings.
+His call for personal spiritual enlightenment and ethical living aligns with broader human quests for meaning and moral integrity.

 Why did Mani sincerely believe his position was correct?
 What was he actually defending — and why did he see the alternatives as worse?

-Mani believed his position was correct because he saw himself as the final prophet completing the work of previous religious figures.
-He was defending a worldview that explained the presence of evil and suffering in the world through cosmic dualism.
-He likely saw alternatives as inadequate because they did not address the problem of evil as directly or comprehensively as his teachings did.
+Mani believed his position was correct because he saw himself as the final prophet, completing the teachings of previous religious figures.
+He was defending a worldview that explained the presence of evil and suffering in a way that he felt other religions could not.
+Mani likely saw the alternatives as inadequate because they did not address the dualistic nature of existence or provide a clear path to spiritual liberation.